 The Scholarship will be awarded to an athlete (who may participate at the Games in an individual event, or as part of a team) or athletes (in a pair, crew or double) and may be used to fund equipment or ongoing training, competition and games preparation costs.
-Funding may be applied for on an annual or multi-year basis (at the discretion of the NZOC) leading into the Gold Coast 2018 Commonwealth Games or the Tokyo 2020 Olympic Games.
+Funding may be applied for on an annual or multi-year basis (at the discretion of the NZOC).

-The over-riding criteria is that the Scholarship will assist the athlete or athletes to win a medal or be successful at the upcoming Commonwealth or Olympic Games; with the emphasis on the prospect of winning a medal.
+The over-riding criteria is that the Scholarship will assist the athlete or athletes to win a medal or be successful at the upcoming Commonwealth, Olympic or Olympic Winter Games; with the emphasis on the prospect of winning a medal.

 Leading up to Rio, Gemma and I were in need of purchasing some new gear for our boat for the next stage of our testing program.
 For us, receiving the Yvette Williams scholarship was a big deal because we could buy the sails and equipment we needed and managed to select the best equipment for the Olympic Games.
 This is very important in our boat as there are big variations in the sails especially and it is important to find the best ones for our style of sailing.

 We were also lucky enough to go and visit Sir Owen Glenn in London and got a great insight into who he was and to say a personal thank you.
 We were very honoured to have received the Dame Yvette Williams scholarship and wish future recipients all the best with their campaigns.
 Jason Saunders